matter-labs/block-explorer/README.md

 - [API](./packages/api) - a service providing Web API for retrieving structured [zkSync Era](https://zksync.io) blockchain data collected by [Worker](./packages/worker).
 It connects to the Worker's database to be able to query the collected data.
 - [App](./packages/app) - a front-end app providing an easy-to-use interface for users to view and inspect transactions, blocks, contracts and more.
 It makes requests to the [API](./packages/api) to get the data and presents it in a way that's easy to read and understand.

+Also the repository contains [integration-test](./integration-tests) folder with a set of sdk-ui/sdk-api tests.
+Follow this [Readme](./integration-tests/README.md) for more details.

 ## 🏛 Architecture
 The following diagram illustrates how are the block explorer components connected: